XavierJece/beat-time/readme.md

     ```
 1. Commands to help view process status and updates
     ```SHELL
-    # See processes in pm2
+    # See processes in pm2.
     $ pm2 list

-    # View logs
+    # View logs.
     $ pm2 logs

-    # See more detailed logs
+    # See more detailed logs.
     $ pm2 monit

-    # Restart process
+    # Restart the process.
+NOTE: If you change the name of the process, you must also change it here.
-    $ pm2 restart
+    $ pm2 restart bot-punch_a_clock
     ```

 ## Comments